 10. West Acres Mall

 For some rainy day fun, take a stroll around West Acres Mall.
-While the kids play land is currently closed, kids can play and explore at Legacy Toys!
+Blow off some steam in the kid’s play area in the food court, or kids can play and explore at Legacy Toys!

 11. Tour NDSU Outdoors